 11.06 Title to Company Property.
 All property owned by the Company shall be owned by the Company as an entity and, insofar as permitted by applicable law, no Member shall have any ownership interest in any Company property in its individual name or right, and each Member=s interest in the Company shall be personal property for all purposes.

+[REMAINDER OF PAGE IS INTENTIONALLY BLANK]

 IN WITNESS WHEREOF, the Member has executed this Agreement as of the date first set forth above.

-MEMBER: ENRON
+MEMBER: ENRON CORP., ENERGY SERVICES, LLC,

+an Oregon Corporation a Delaware limited liability company

 By: